-(a) Myoglobin is found in both skeletal and cardiac muscle and released into the bloodstream when there is muscle cell death.
-It tends to rise within 1-2 hours of injury, peaks in 4-6 hours, and returns to baseline in 24 hours. (b) Creatinine kinase is an enzyme found in skeletal and cardiac muscle.
-Following AMI, increases in serum CK are detectable within 3-8 hours with a peak at 12-24 hours after injury, and normalizes within 3-4 days. (c) CK-MB is an isoenzyme found in cardiac muscle and released into the bloodstream upon cell death.
-It rises 4-6 hours after AMI, peaks in 12-36 hours, and returns to normal within 3-4 days. (e) Lactic dehydrogenase is an enzyme found in muscle and rises 12 hours after AMI, peaks at 24-48 hours, and returns to normal at 10-14 days.
+- 20. The answer is d.
+(Tintinalli, p 347.)
+Serum cardiac markers are used to confirm or exclude myocardial cell death, and are considered the gold standard for the diagnosis of MI.
+While there are many markers currently used; the most sensitive and specific markers are troponin I and T. A rise in these levels, as seen in the figure, is diagnostic for an acute MI.
+Troponin levels rise within 3 to 6 hours of chest pain onset, peak at 12 to 24 hours, and remain elevated for 7 to 10 days. - (a) Myoglobin is found in both skeletal and cardiac muscle and released into the bloodstream when there is muscle cell death.
+It tends to rise within 1 to 2 hours of injury, peaks in 4 to 6 hours, and returns to baseline in 24 hours. (b) CK is an enzyme found in skeletal and cardiac muscle.
+Following acute MI, increases in serum CK are detectable within 3 to 8 hours with a peak at 12 to 24 hours after injury, and normalizes within 3 to 4 days. (c) CK-MB is an isoenzyme found in cardiac muscle and released into the bloodstream upon cell death.
+It rises 4 to 6 hours after acute MI, peaks in 12 to 36 hours, and returns to normal within 3 to 4 days. (e) Lactic dehydrogenase is an enzyme found in muscle and rises 12 hours after acute MI, peaks at 24 to 48 hours, and returns to normal at 10 to 14 days. - 21.

-- 21. The answer is c.
-(Rosen, pp 1171-1176.)
-The diagnosis in question is an acute aortic dissection.
-The diagnosis should be considered in patients with poorly controlled hypertension with crushing chest pain that classically radiates to the back.
-Delay of pulses is a supporting finding on physical exam.
-Computed tomography with arterial phase contrast is highly sensitive and specific for diagnosing dissection.
-The ideal study is transesophageal echocardiography, which is not always available. - (a) Cardiac enzymes are useful for determining the presence and extent of damage due to MI but are not useful in diagnosing dissection. (b) A contrast aortogram was the traditional gold standard but the advent of newer technologies has shown it to be less sensitive. (d) An MRI has high sensitivity and specificity and has the benefit of identifying an intimal tear.
-However, the study requires that the patient leave the ED for an extended period of time.
-Currently, it is most useful for patients with chronic dissections. (e) Plain films have little role in confirming a diagnosis of aortic dissection.
-On PA and lateral, plain radiographs with a widened mediastinum (>8 cm) supports the diagnosis but is not definitive.
-Eighty percent of patients with an acute dissection will have an abnormal chest radiograph but 12% with have an entirely normal film. - 22.
 The answer is d.
 (Tintinalli, p 1079.)
-Narrow-complex tachycardias are defined as rhythms with a QRS complex duration less than 120 msec and a ventricular rate greater than 100 beats per min.
-Although virtually all narrow-complex tachydysrhythmias originate from a focus above the ventricles, the term supraventricular tachycardia (SVT) is conventionally used to denote those rhythms aside from sinus tachycardia, atrial tachycardia, atrial fibrillation, and atrial flutter.
-Adenosine, an ultrashort acting AV-nodal blocking agent, is typically used to treat SVTs.
-Because it is so fast-acting, it must be delivered through a large vein (i.e., antecubital fossa) in a rapid intravenous bolus.
+Narrow-complex tachycardias are defined as rhythms with a QRS complex duration less than 100 ms and a ventricular rate greater than 100 beats per min.
+Although virtually all narrow-complex tachydysrhythmias originate from a focus above the ventricles, the term supraventricular tachycardia (SVT) is conventionally used to denote those rhythms aside from sinus tachycardia, atrial tachycardia, atrial fibrillation, and atrial flutter (eg, atrioventricular nodal reentry tachycardia and atrioventricular reentry tachycardia).
+Adenosine, an ultrashortacting AV-nodal blocking agent, is typically used to treat SVTs.
+Because it is so fast-acting, it must be delivered through a large vein (eg, the antecubital fossa) with a rapid intravenous fluid bolus.
 In addition to adenosine, maneuvers that increase vagal tone have been shown to slow conduction through the AV node.
-Some of these maneuvers include carotid sinus massage, valsalva maneuver, and facial immersion in cold water.
+Some of these maneuvers include carotid sinus massage, Valsalva maneuver, and facial immersion in cold water.